 Though the wolf haircut is trending right now, it actually first popped up in South Korea in the mid-2000s.
 Several well-known K-Pop singers rocked the iconic shag-meets-mullet ‘do, creating a micro-surge in popularity.
 Just like the BB cream took about a decade to make its way West, so did the wolf cut.

 That said, if we want to get really technical, then inspiration for the wolf cut can be linked back to hairstylist Paul McGregor, who created that iconic shag on a certain award-winning actress.
-Partial credit also goes to the OG mullet, which surprisingly dates all the way back to ancient Greece.
+Partial credit also goes to the OG mullet, which surprisingly dates way back to ancient Greece.
 (However, a certain ‘80s band officially coined the term in one of their famous songs).

 Is a wolf cut the same as a mullet?